edgedb/easy-edgedb/chapter14/index.md

 A global scalar isn't an object though, so changing its value is a bit different: instead, we use the `set` and `unset` keywords to work with it.

-To do this we can add an enum called `Mode`, and give it two values: `Info` or `Debug`. `Info` will be the default, while `Debug` will be the mode that provides extra information for the testers.
+To try using a global scalar we can add an enum called `Mode`, and give it two values: `Info` or `Debug`. `Info` will be the default, while `Debug` will be the mode that provides extra information for the testers.
 After this we can make a global called `tester_mode`:

 ```sdl
 scalar type Mode extending enum<Info, Debug>;